Scaling behavior of transient dynamics of vortex-like states in self-propelled particles: Results

 Fig.~\ref{Fig_weak_noise}(b) shows the speed $v$ dependence of the average lifetime $t^{*}$ at different system parameters in the low noise level regime.
 Here, the average lifetime $t^{*}$ of vortex-like states manifests a power-law dependence of $v$ , i.e., $t\propto v^{-\alpha}$, in the low speed limit in double logarithmic coordinates.
 We further extracted the scaling exponent $\alpha$ from the power-law fitting of the data and find their value are around $\alpha=1$ {[}$\alpha=1.06$ for $(\rho=10,\eta=0.3)$, $\alpha=1.09$ for $(\rho=10,\eta=0.4)$, $\alpha=0.99$ for $(\rho=20,\eta=0.3)$, $\alpha=1.09$ for $(\rho=20,\eta=0.4)$, $\alpha=0.99$ for $(\rho=30,\eta=0.3)$, $\alpha=1.05$ for $(\rho=30,\eta=0.4)$, and $\rho$ is the initial particle number density on arc, i.e., $\rho=N/(2\pi R)${]}.
 This suggests the existence of a universal power scaling $t^{*}\propto v^{-1}$.

 To understand the origin of this scaling behavior, we monitor the evolution of the system configuration in the transient dynamics.
 We find the vortex-like state disappears after ``separated'' particles (particles that only have few neighbors) occur {[}cf.~Fig.~\ref{Fig_weak_noise}(c) for typical configurations right before the vortex-like state disappears{]}.
 Indeed, it is natural to expect that the \textquotedblleft separated\textquotedblright{} particles are more inclined to be influenced by environment fluctuations since the alignment interaction among them is very weak due to the lack of neighbors, hence they are expected to play a key role in causing the disappearance of vortex-like states.
 Since a portion of self-propelled particles need to travel a certain distance $l$ to separate from each other, this separation process is naturally expected to take a period of $l/v$, after which the vortex-like states disappear.
-This thus suggests that the average lifetime $t^{*}$ of the vortex-like states should be proportional to $\upsilon^{-1}$ which indeed match the scaling observed in numerical simulations.
+This thus suggests that the average lifetime $t^{*}$ of the vortex-like states should be proportional to $\upsilon^{-1}$ which indeed matches the scaling observed in numerical simulations.

-Moreover, we also notice that this scaling is robust at even moderate noise levels {[}cf.~the red marks in Fig.~\ref{Fig_weak_noise}(b){]}.
-This is consistent with the expectation from the close relationship between the system and the 2D XY model in the low speed limit, where vortex-type configurations in the 2D XY model are robust against thermal fluctuations due to the topological protection \citep{Mermin_RMP_1979}.
-Noticing that at large enough noise level (or high enough temperature) the 2D XY model assumes a disordered phase \citep{Kosterlitz_J_Phys_C_1973,Kosterlitz_Rep_Prog_Phys_2016} with free vortices continuously generated and annihilated in its Monte Carlo dynamics, and from the close relationship between the system and the 2D XY model in the low speed limit \citep{Toner_PRL_1995,Toner_Ann_Phys_2005}, we therefore expect that the power-law scaling of the system's transient dynamics at moderate noise levels should be absent at high enough noise levels, as we shall now discuss in the following.
+Moreover, we also notice that this scaling is robust (the scaling exponent $\alpha$ deviates from $1$ by no more than $5\%$) at even moderate noise levels ($1/2<\eta/\eta_{c}<1$ with $\eta_{c}\sim0.6$ being the typical critical noise level of the flocking transition) {[}cf.~the red marks in Fig.~\ref{Fig_weak_noise}(b){]}.
+This is consistent with the expectation from the close relationship between the system and the 2D XY model in the low speed limit ($v/(r/\Delta t)\ll1$), where vortex-type configurations in the 2D XY model are robust against thermal fluctuations due to the topological protection \citep{Mermin_RMP_1979}.
+Noticing that at large enough noise level or high enough temperature ($T/T_{c}>1$ with $T_{c}$ being the critical temperature of the 2D XY model) the 2D XY model assumes a disordered phase \citep{Kosterlitz_J_Phys_C_1973,Kosterlitz_Rep_Prog_Phys_2016} with free vortices continuously generated and annihilated in its Monte Carlo dynamics, and from the close relationship between the system and the 2D XY model in the low speed limit \citep{Toner_PRL_1995,Toner_Ann_Phys_2005}, we therefore expect that the power-law scaling of the system's transient dynamics at moderate noise levels should be absent at high enough noise levels ($\eta/\eta_{c}>1$), as we shall now discuss in the following.